-- a) A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b) Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman, if he is not available, the Vice-Chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the committee at its next meeting.
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the council or, if they are not available, the vice-chair (if there is one) of the council of absence occasioned by illness or other reason and that person shall report such absence to the council at its next meeting. - c The chair or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Parish Clerk The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chai] or in their absence, the vice-chair of in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Parish Clerk relates to the chair or vice-chair, this shall be communicated to another member, which shall be reported back and progressed by resolution of the council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-- c) The Chairman or in his absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the committee. - d) Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chairman of the committee or in his absence, the Vice-Chairman of the committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the committee. - e) Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the Chairman or Vice-Chairman of the committee this shall be communicated to another member of the committee, which shall be reported back and progressed by resolution of the committee. - f) Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g) In accordance with Standing Order 11(a), persons with line management responsibilities shall have access to staff records referred to in Standing Order 19(f).
+20. RESPONSIBILITIES TO PROVIDE INFORMATION

-20. RESPONSIBILITIES TO PROVIDE INFORMATION See also standing order 21.
+See also standing order 21.

-- a) In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b) [If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION
+- b.
+[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015. - 21.
+RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exclusive list).

-(Below is not an exclusive list).
 See also standing order 11.

-- a) The Council may appoint a Data Protection Officer. - b) The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - c) The Council shall have a written policy in place for responding to and managing a personal data breach. - d) The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e) The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f) The Council shall maintain a written record of its processing activities.
+- a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning their personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.